juzailmlwork/jaseci/docs/docs/reference/plugins/jac-scale.md

 ### Configuration via `jac.toml`

 Database and Kubernetes deployment settings are configured in your project's `jac.toml` file.
-Environment variables can override individual settings but `jac.toml` is the primary configuration source.

 ```toml
 # jac.toml